jgoldfar/maxima-clone/README-lisps.md

 Notes on Lisp implementations for Maxima:
 =========================================

-Clisp, CMUCL, Scieneer Common Lisp (SCL), GCL (ANSI-enabled only), ECL, ABCL and SBCL can compile and execute Maxima.
+Clisp, CMUCL, GCL (ANSI-enabled only), ECL, ABCL and SBCL can compile and execute Maxima.
 Allegro Common Lisp (ACL) and CCL might also work, but have not been fully tested.